At a glance…

 Basic Risk Overview

 The process of on-selling electricity has various risks which must be understood for an Embedded Network to operate effectively.
 Two broad categories may be used: Financial Risk and Regulatory Risk.
-Financial Risk stems from the risks of purchasing electricity and on-selling to customers, with the intent to create a surplus.
+Financial Risk stems from the risks of purchasing electricity and on selling electricity to customers, with the intent to create a surplus.
 Surplus is not guaranteed, not all sites are feasible and there are a lot of variables.
 Regulatory Risk encompasses compliance with various rules and regulations for Embedded Networks.

 Embedded Network Feasibility and Compliance